KDE/kde-builder/doc/using-kde-builder/advanced-features.md

 ### Automatic rebuilds

-There are situations where KDE Builder will automatically attempt to rebuild the module:
+There are situations where KDE Builder will automatically attempt to rebuild the project:

 - If you change [configure-flags](#conf-configure-flags) or
-  [cmake-options](#conf-cmake-options) for a module, then kde-builder will detect that and automatically re-run configure or cmake for that module.
+  [cmake-options](#conf-cmake-options) for a project, then kde-builder will detect that and automatically re-run configure or cmake for that project.

 - If the buildsystem does not exist (even if kde-builder did not delete it) then kde-builder will automatically re-create it.
-This is useful to allow for performing a full [--refresh-build](#cmdline-refresh-build) for a specific module without having that performed on other modules.
+This is useful to allow for performing a full [--refresh-build](#cmdline-refresh-build) for a specific project without having that performed on other modules.

 (manual-rebuilds)=
-### Manually rebuilding a module
+### Manually rebuilding a project

-If you make a change to a module's option settings, or the module's source code changes in a way kde-builder does not recognize, you may need to manually rebuild the module.
+If you make a change to a project's option settings, or the project's source code changes in a way kde-builder does not recognize, you may need to manually rebuild the module.

-You can do this by simply running `kde-builder --refresh-build module`.
+You can do this by simply running `kde-builder --refresh-build project`.

-If you would like to have kde-builder automatically rebuild the module during the next normal build update instead, you can create a special file.
-Every module has a build directory.
-If you create a file called `.refresh-me` in the build directory for a module, kde-builder will rebuild the module next time the build process occurs, even if it would normally perform the faster incremental build.
+If you would like to have kde-builder automatically rebuild the project during the next normal build update instead, you can create a special file.
+Every project has a build directory.
+If you create a file called `.refresh-me` in the build directory for a project, kde-builder will rebuild the project next time the build process occurs, even if it would normally perform the faster incremental build.

-Rebuild using `.refresh-me` for module kcalc:
+Rebuild using `.refresh-me` for project kcalc:

 ```bash
 touch ~/kde/build/kcalc/.refresh-me